-This is a tasty and easy mango chutney that calls for only six main ingredients.
+Made with fresh mangoes, this is a tasty and easy mango chutney recipe that calls for only six main ingredients.
 Naturally gluten-free, this mango chutney pairs so well with everything from burgers to curries.

 It requires only 6 main, easy-to-find ingredients and some salt and pepper.
 You can add in spices such as coriander, smoked paprika, cardamom, cinnamon, and chili powder ~ if you have them on hand.